 In extraordinary times, such as the during the COVID-19 pandemic in 2020 and 2021, an enormous amount of pressure rests on state leaders to take decisive action and to help safely steer their citizens back to a sense of normalcy.
 As a result, states have emergency powers established in their statutes and constitutions.
 During these times, governors have the ability to limit both the operation of certain businesses and the public’s participation in specific activities.
 While the federal government does provide states with guidance in using these powers – such as the Cybersecurity and Infrastructure Security Agency’s suggestions as to which businesses are essential during the COVID-19 outbreak – the States are generally free to choose as they please.

-For recent examples of how these emergency powers negatively impacted gun owners, in early 2020, New York forced firearms retailers to close their stores, and New Mexico required the closure of firearms manufacturers, retailers, and ranges while permitting other businesses to remain open.
+Two examples of states that abused emergency powers and infringed upon Second Amendment rights in 2020 include New York, which forced firearms retailers to close their stores, and New Mexico, which required the closure of firearms manufacturers, retailers, and ranges while permitting other businesses to remain open.
 Similarly, with the enactment of a state of emergency, Virginia passed multiple anti-firearms bills.
-As has been evidenced throughout the COVID-19 pandemic, anti-gun elected officials have used the unusual circumstances as an opportunity to restrict the Second Amendment rights of law-abiding citizens while they were distracted with the urgency and uncertainty of the public health pandemic.
+As has been evidenced throughout the COVID-19 pandemic, anti-gun elected officials have used the unusual circumstances as an opportunity to restrict the Second Amendment rights of law-abiding citizens while they were distracted with the urgency and uncertainty of the public-health pandemic.

 In times of crisis, when law enforcement and other agencies are spread thin, citizens look for ways to protect themselves and their families.
 Many individuals turn to firearms as a source of security and protection, including first-time gun owners.
 When governors use their emergency powers to close firearm retailers, ranges, and manufacturers, they are not only infringing on Second Amendment rights, but they are also limiting the available options people have for protecting their families or gaining proficiency and safe handling of their new firearms.